-Easton's Beach offers 3/4 miles of sand and sun, plus a carousel, beach volleyball court rentals, surfboard and paddle board rentals, and a snack bar (Parking: weekday $10; weekend/holiday $20 ).
+Hit the beach.
+Easton's Beach offers 3/4 miles of sand and sun, plus a carousel, beach volleyball court rentals, surfboard and paddle board rentals, and a snack bar (Parking: weekday $10; weekend/holiday $20).
 The beach also marks the beginning of Cliff Walk, a 3.5-mile path that combines the historic beauty of Newport's Gilded Age mansions with panoramic ocean views.
 Cliff Walk is open from sunrise to sunset.

 Looking to get out on the water?
 Surfer's End on Second Beach in Middletown is where you'll find surf lessons, paddle board excursions and rentals by the hour provided by Rhody Surf.
 The beach also has a concessions building that offers public restrooms, food, and showers.
 Parking: weekday $10; weekend/holiday $20

-11:00 PM: Get active at Ballard Park in Newport or Norman Bird Sanctuary in Middletown.
+Get active at Ballard Park in Newport or Norman Bird Sanctuary in Middletown.
 Both feature expansive hiking and walking trails, plus engaging, hands on learning opportunities designed for kids.
-Head to their website for details on summer concert series, free Movies on the Rocks and children's workshops.
+Not to mention, they offer a full roster of free summer concert series, film screenings and children's workshops.

 The train departs Saturday at 1:30 PM and 2:30 PM.
 Tickets are $9.50 for children ages 3-11, and $12.50 for adults.